PracticasUCO/NeuronNetwork-CPP/README.md

 - <a href="https://github.com/PracticasUCO/NeuronNetwork-CPP/blob/master/sigmoid_neuron.h">sigmoid_neuron.h</a> contains the definition of a sigmoid neuron.

 # Dependencies
-The project is writed in ANSI C++ 2014 and it is not compatible with earlier standards, so you need to use a modern compiler.
+The project is written in ANSI C++ 2014 and it is not compatible with earlier standards, so you need to use a modern compiler.
 I used clang++, but if you prefer g++, simply change it in the makefile.

+I have also used the <a href="https://code.google.com/p/googletest/">Google Test Framework </a> to test my app.

 There is not other dependencies in the project.